GQL and SQL/PGQ: Theoretical Models and Expressive Power

-We use recursive SQL as a comparison target since it is the most natural relational language into which graph queries involving pattern with arbitrary length paths are translated \cite{yakovets,tassos}.
+Having examined the expressiveness of patterns, we now look at the entire query languages Core GQL and Core PGQ and compare them with recursive SQL and linear Datalog.
+Recursive SQL is a good comparison target as the most natural relational language into which graph queries involving pattern with arbitrary length paths are translated \cite{yakovets,tassos}.
 The theoretical basis for recursive SQL common table expressions is {\em linear Datalog}, i.e., the fragment of Datalog in which definitions can refer to recursively defined predicates at most once.
-(This is precisely the restriction of recursive SQL: a recursively defined table can appear at most once in \sqlkw{FROM}.)
+This is precisely the restriction of recursive SQL: a recursively defined table can appear at most once in \sqlkw{FROM}.

 Of course recursive SQL can be enormously powerful: as already mentioned, combining recursion and arithmetic/aggregates one can simulate Turing machines \cite{AbiteboulV95}.
 Thus, to make the comparison fair, we look at {\em positive recursive SQL}: this is the fragment of recursive SQL where subqueries can only define equi-joins.
 In other words, they only use conjunctions of equalities in \sqlkw{WHERE}.
 Such a language just adds recursion on top of unions of conjunctive queries, and ensures termination and tractable data complexity \cite{ABLMP21}.
 We show that even these simple fragments of SQL and Datalog can express queries that Core GQL and PGQ cannot define.